NinevaStudios/nineva-docs/docs/ue-plugins/google-maps-unreal.md

 !> It may take up to 5 minutes for settings to take effect after you save them

-### Adding Google Play **SHA-1 certificate fingerprint** if you use Google Play App Signing
+### Adding Google Play *SHA-1 certificate fingerprint* if you use Google Play App Signing

-If you are not using new [ Google Play App Signing](https://support.google.com/googleplay/android-developer/answer/7384423) mechanism please skip this part.
+?> If you are not using new [Google Play App Signing](https://support.google.com/googleplay/android-developer/answer/7384423) mechanism please skip this part.

 If you are using new Google Play App Signing mechanism you also have to create another entry that maps your package name to app signing certificate that Google generates for you.
 You can find your app signing certificate and **SHA-1 certificate fingerprint** under Release Management -> App Signing.
 This is the **SHA-1 certificate fingerprint** that you have to use.